android/ndk/README.md

 native code in their Android application packages, compiled as JNI shared libraries.

+For what's coming in NDK r21 in 2019Q3, see the [r21 hotlist](https://github.com/android-ndk/ndk/milestone/20).

+For further into the future, see the [NDK Roadmap](https://android.googlesource.com/platform/ndk/+/master/docs/Roadmap.md).

 ## RFC

 This section lists any in-progress features with open discussion bugs.
 We're